-A. Energy Efficiency/Unsecured Loans
+A. Energy Efficiency

 Income and credit score will determine eligibility.
-Credit scores that fall below 620 will be manually underwritten and may require additional documentation.
-In somesuch cases, the loan may also be required to be secured by property.
-All rates and terms are subject to change without notice.
+Credit scores that fall below 620 will be underwritten and may require additional documentation.
+In some cases, the loan may also be required to be secured by property.
+All rates and terms are subject to change.

 Criteria includes:

-- That the loan is being used to finance insulation, air sealing, heating/cooling units, renewables (including solar) and any improvements needed for effectiveness of these upgrades. - Minimum credit score of 620. - Maximum loan amount of \$40,000.
+- That the loan is being used to finance insulation, air sealing, heating/cooling units, renewables (including solar) and any improvements needed for effectiveness of these upgrades.

+- Minimum credit score of 620.

+- Maximum loan amount of \$40,000.

 - Available rate.

 - Maximum term of 10 years.

 - Unsecured loan.

 - \$250 Escrow management fee (financed).

 - An energy audit is not required to obtain an energy loan.
-It is recommended but is

-optional to our borrower(s).
+It is recommended but is optional to our borrower(s).

 - Efficiency incentives may be applied to loan principal.

 - Income to support repayment with debt-to-income (DTI) 46% or lower.

-- One year of income documentation and one month of bank statements are required for this special program vs. expanded criteria for other programs.
+• One year of income documentation and one month of bank statements are required for this special program vs. expanded criteria for other programs.

-B. Down payment Assistance Loanss
+B. Down payment Assistance Loans

-- Minimum credit score of 620. - Maximum loan amount of \$40,000. - Purchase of Primary residence, single family, duplex, 1-4 family, townhouse, or condominium. - No first-time homebuyer requirements. - Homebuyer education required if a first-time homebuyer. - This loan is secured, typically in a second position. - The maximum total loan to value is 100% unless the borrower is using the VHFA Assist purchase mortgage. or SEED, then the maximum LTV is 107.5% - First mortgage lender ordered appraisal used by NWWVT. - Rate is fixed at 2% above the first mortgage rate. - Loan term is 15 years, fully amortizing. - Income to support a total dDebt to income of not to exceed 45% - No origination fees, regular closing costs may not be financed.
+- Minimum credit score of 620. - Maximum loan amount of \$40,000. - Purchase of Primary residence, single family, duplex, 1-4 family, townhouse, or condominium. - No first-time homebuyer requirements. - Homebuyer education required if a first-time homebuyer. - This loan is secured, typically in a second position. - The maximum total loan to value is 100% unless the borrower is using the VHFA Assist purchase mortgage. - First mortgage lender ordered appraisal used by NWWVT. - Rate is fixed at 2% above the first mortgage rate. - Loan term is 15 years, fully amortizing. - Debt to income not to exceed 45% - No origination fees, regular closing costs may not be financed.